Native Plant Trust

 Juniperus_virginiana_rdcdJaffe.jpg

-Garden in the Woods Closed for the Season
+Winter Walking at Garden in the Woods

 Photo: Eastern red cedar (Juniperus virginiana), Dan Jaffe Wilder © Native Plant Trust